 Terms agreements work both ways, and if you sell products or services to other companies they might not pay your invoices right away.
 This can be especially true of large companies that have a lot of bargaining power — you either agree to their terms or they won’t buy from you.
 However, you may be able to entice customers to pay their invoices early with a discount.
 You might have a net-60 terms agreement with a customer, but give the customer a 5 percent discount if they pay within 30 days or a 10 percent discount if they pay the invoice immediately.

 While you’ll receive less money overall, getting paid sooner could help you maintain positive cash flow.

 If other companies owe you money, you may be able to use your unpaid invoices to take out a loan or open a line of credit.

-The lender may consider how much money you’re owed, your business’s financial situation and your customer’s business credit (because your ability to repay the loan could depend on whether your customer pays its bill).
+The lender may consider how much money you’re owed, your business’s financial situation and your customer’s business credit (because your ability to repay the loan could depend on whether your customer pays their bill).